Home > United Arab Emirates > Dubai-Sharjah-Ajman > Kent College Dubai

 External examinations or assessments available

 The school follows the British Curriculum so pupils are studying to complete GCSEs and A Levels.
-We also offer BTEC (Performing Arts, Business and Sports) and we are an IB Candidate School.
+We also offer BTEC (Performing Arts, Business and Sports).

 Results in these examinations